MoufidAl/Bike_Ride_Company_Analysis_Project/README.md

 I will design a new marketing strategy to convert casual riders into annual members.

-The data is provided through the company's internal dataset and made available by Motivate International Inc. the data consists of 12 months of bike_ride activities from January of 2020 to January of 2021.
+The data is provided through the company's internal dataset and made available by Motivate International Inc. the data consists of 12 months of bike_ride activities from January of 2021 to December of 2021

 **Limitations on the project**